-Applications for grants from Voice must be submitted using the model application formats as stipulated and made available by Voice.
-Applications should be complete and without reservations and submitted through the online system in www.voice.global.
-Please only submit the project proposal and the budget as attachments as the maximum file size of documents to be attached is 10 MB.
+Applications for grants from Voice must be submitted using the model application formats as stipulated in the Call for Proposals.
+Applications should be complete and without reservations and submitted via the appropriate page and Smartsheet link on www.voice.global/laos.
+Please only submit the project proposal and the budget as attachments.
+And kindly notice that the maximum file size of documents that can be received is 10 MB.

-On the web-form it is recommended to tick the Box "Send me a copy of the responses." to assure you that the application has indeed been submitted.
-Upon completion of the selection process we send you an email to inform whether your application is successful.
-We only provide detailed feedback for the shortlisted proposals that are rejected.
+On the webform it is recommended to tick the Box: "Send me a copy of the responses."
+This will assure you that the application has indeed been submitted.
+Upon completion of the selection process we will send you an Email to inform you whether your application has been successful.
+We only provide detailed feedback for the shortlisted proposals that were rejected.